FIWARE/tutorials.IoT-Agent/README.md

 * Requests between **Iot-Device** and **IoT-Agent** use native protocols
 * Requests between **Iot-Agent** and **Context-Broker** use NGSI

+> **Note** Other more complex interactions are also ßpossible, but this overview is sufficient to understand the basic
+> principles of an IoT Agent.

 ## Common Functionality

 As can be seen from the previous sections, although each IoT Agent will be unique since they interpret different